Privacy Rights Clearinghouse

 A common practice among identity thieves is to notify a credit or debit card issuer of a change of address.
 Soon after the change of address notice, the thief asks the card issuer for replacement cards.

-Now, before a new or replacement card can be issued, card issuers must take steps to assess the validity of a change of address.
+Before a new or replacement card can be issued, card issuers must take steps to assess the validity of a change of address.
 This applies at least within the first 30 days after an address change notification.
 Extra steps are required whether the change of address notice comes directly from the consumer or from the Postal Service.

 An address change notice combined with a request for new or replacement cards means the card issuer must verify the address by contacting the cardholder.
 Card issuers are also free to adopt alternate procedures for verifying an address.